diffblue/gitlab/doc/user/packages/harbor_container_registry/index.md

 ## View the tags of a specific artifact

-To view the list of tags associated with a given artifact:
+To view the list of tags associated with a specific artifact:

 1. Go to your project or group.
 1. Go to **Packages and registries > Harbor Registry**.